tutla53/dc-motor/docs/02-System-Identification.md

 ## Verification

 The table below shows the comparison between the DC Motor open loop firmware log and the simulation graph.
 Based on that, we can say that we have successfully created the simulation model of the DC Motor with the minimum of error that cover for both direction and various speed.
+For the linear model, we can see that the most accurate model is on the linear region.
+Outside that, the motor model prediction may be higher or lower than the actual steady-state speed of the motor.
+But on the other hand, the nonlinear model can predict accurately the motor response from 0 to 100% of PWM input.
+That's inline with our analysis before and we can say the optimization process is correct.

 <div align="center">
   <table>